 - Chapter three of the manga series Asklepios, has the protagonists trying to convince a village girl to let them do operate on her to remove a tumor on her ovaries that resulted in an huge increase of her bust size, but at the same time is killing her.
-She initially refused because she thought love interest liked big breasts but eventually takes the surgery when said love interest say he cares about her and not her bust.
-After the surgery over he even says she looks better flat chested.
+She initially refused because she thought her love interest liked big breasts but eventually takes the surgery when said love interest says he cares about her and not her bust.
+After the surgery is over, he even says she looks better flat chested.

-- It is subverted though, since Russia compares Ukraine and Belarus and says about Ukraine "She's nice, but not much to look at".
-About Belarus, who in compairson has smaller breasts, he says: "she's pretty, not nice."
+- Ukraine has huge breasts, representing the country's large and fertile farmlands, or in other words, "huge tracts of land."
+Played with, since Russia compares Ukraine and Belarus and says about Ukraine "She's nice, but not much to look at".
+About Belarus, who in comparoson has smaller breasts, he says: "She's pretty, not nice."

-- Hungary also has Boobs of Steel, and Ukraine's little sister Belarus is often portrayed the same in fanworks.
-At one point, Taiwan can't concentrate at a meeting of the female nations because she keeps getting distracted by the Western Girls' cleavage.
-(Note that Taiwan herself isn't spared from this trope as well.)
+- Hungary also has Boobs of Steel, and is considered more beautiful for it — at one point, Taiwan can't concentrate at a meeting of the female nations because she keeps getting distracted by the Western Girls' cleavage.

 - Haruka Gracia in Basquash!.
 She's from the moon, where it's fabled that due to the low gravity women all have gargantuan, perfectly spherical breasts, so here her "lunar bust" became the focal point of attraction from most men and jealousy from most women.